Our team of dentistry experts at Michael Brody D.D.S. are ready to help you with crowns.

 Crowns are a popular dental procedure that involves placing a tooth-shaped cap over decayed or severely damaged teeth.
 While filling and bonding can help with small issues, sometimes they won’t be able to provide the proper strength.

 A crown can also be used to hold a bridge in place or to bind parts of a cracked tooth together.
 Furthermore, crowns are also commonly used to cover teeth that are severely discolored or misshapen.

 There are two main crown categories: prefabricated or made to order.
 Premade crowns are usually used until the permanent crown is built in the lab and is generally made of stainless steel or plastic.
 Permanent crowns can be made of many materials including zirconia, metal, ceramic and their combinations.
 The right choice of a crown depends on your specific case.

 All metal crowns are great for back teeth because they are the strongest material, while the all-ceramic crowns are better for visible teeth since they have the same color and are virtually unnoticeable.
+At Michael Brody DDS, we also offer CEREC crowns, which are made of ceramic.
 We can help you with your decision, by considering your lifestyle, specific issue and by weighing the advantages and disadvantages of every option.